disberd/PlutoExtras.jl/README.md

 It simply adds a function call to toggle adding and removing a whitespace at the end of the cell input before *running* the cell when pressing the keyboard shortcut *Shift-Enter*.

 This has the effect of re-expand the macro and recompute the symbols that are assigned in the cell, rather than using the cached version as it's done when the cell input didn't change.

+This functionality is implemented in the [ingredients_macro.jl](./src/ingredients_macro.jl) notebook